 One of the most widely quoted statistics in the business world is the failure rate of new companies.
 While some quote statistics as high as 80 or 90 percent, others believe that 60 or 70 percent is more reasonable.
 But while it’s clear that nobody knows the exact figure, what’s more important is the reason why so many businesses fail.
-For the overwhelming majority of new businesses, it’s due to the decided lack of a cohesive marketing strategy.
+For the overwhelming majority of new businesses, it’s due to the decided lack of a cohesive customer-focused marketing strategy.

-A comprehensive marketing strategy is comprised of four overarching components: product, price, promotion, and place.
+A comprehensive marketing strategy comprises four overarching components: product, price, promotion, and place.
 Each of these four components must be developed with the target customer in mind, and each must work together, to produce one cohesive strategy.
 Of course, just as with the engineering of the product, developing a winning marketing strategy is much easier said than done.
 That’s where a professional, experienced marketing team comes in.
 Just as code, boards, and chips should never be developed by marketers, marketing should never be conducted by engineers.

 Despite the fact that marketing seems “easy” relative to engineering projects, it’s entirely too simple to burn through the budget with ineffective marketing campaigns that are unlikely to yield any tangible results.
 A winning marketing strategy requires a multi-dimensional view of the customer’s needs, wants, and buying behaviors, as well as the ability to translate that information into a sound strategy.